-- DepPath List of directories containing files on which the specified C++ source file depends. - Recursive Given a target, loads the makerules.tcl file in each child directory of the current directory and executes the rule found there for the target.
-Primarily used with the default targets all, configure, clean, mostlyclean, objclean, maintainer-clean, distclean, and upgrade.
-The default targets have an implicit rule to do nothing except recurse the action into the new child directories.
-If a makerules.tcl file found in this manner has an explicit rule defined for the given target, then that rule is invoked instead of the implicit rule, and, unless the explicit rule makes a Recursive call itself, the recursion on that directory branch will stop.
+DepPath List of directories containing files on which the specified C++ source file depends.

+RecursiveDeps Given a target, creates a dependency to a target by the same name in each child directory of the current directory containing a makerules.tcl file.
+Should only be used with the default targets all, configure, clean, mostlyclean, objclean, maintainer-clean, distclean, and upgrade.
+The default targets have implicit dependencies that recurse the dependency downward to the next child directories.
+If a makerules.tcl file found in this manner has an explicit dependency the given target, then that dependency is invoked instead of the implicit one and the recursion on that directory branch will stop.
 As an example, the makerules.tcl file in the OOMMF root directory has the rule

 '''

 MakeRule Define {

 -targets all

--script {Recursive all}
+-dependencies [RecursiveDeps all]

 }

 '''